 Three days have passed since Scorn’s death.
 After fighting the Wrath to a stalemate, Batman decides to use a new strategy against him.
 Bruce and Alfred meet with ED Caldwell at his HQ under the false pretense that they might now be interested in selling Wayne Enterprises.
 While Bruce has an exhibition judo match with the eccentric Caldwell, who grills the former about Batman’s tech, Alfred snoops around and locates a giant armory, confirming that Caldwell is the Wrath.
 The Wrath then takes out the majority of the GCPD by activating electric shockers on their newly delivered Caldwell-manufactured weapons and then takes Alfred hostage.
 Wrath goes after Batman in an exciting air-chase, but Batman blows up the Batplane and glides to safety.
 Reunited with Alfred, Batman learns that Wrath hates the GCPD because his dad was an ex-cop that got screwed and murdered by his cop peers long ago.
 Later, Batman dons his alternate mech-suit (the one he used against Terminus and during the “Night of Owls” as opposed to his Hellbat-suit) to take down Wrath, but allows Commissioner Gordon to make the arrest.
 Caldwell’s assets are taken away and he winds up in Blackgate.
 Caldwell will befriend Emperor Penguin within a few day’s time.
 Also in a few day’s time: Francine Langstrom (in she-bat form) will kill again, this time using a swarm of little bats to assist her hunt.

-–FLASHBACK: From second feature of Detective Comics Vol. 2 #22.
+–FLASHBACK: From second feature to Detective Comics Vol. 2 #22.
 This flashback takes place a “few months” after Detective Comics Vol. 2 #19.
 To be precise, it’s been about five months.
 Ever since Detective Comics Vol. 2 #21, a series of man-bat-style murders have been occurring sporadically throughout Gotham.
 The latest of these murders was shown at the very end of the recent Detective Comics Vol. 2 #24.
 A scruffy Harvey Bullock consults Batman about the murders, the latter appearing via hologram in the morgue.
 Kirk Langstrom, who secretly can now morph into a man-bat without injecting or ingesting Man-Bat Serum is the top suspect.
 However, Francine Langstrom has secretly been turning into a man-bat (she-bat) as well, and is the one actually responsible for killing people.
-This arc continues in the Batman-less second feature of Detective Comics Vol. 2 #23: Kirk confronts his wife, who not only admits to an addiction to Man-Bat Serum and the murders, but also reveals that she only married Kirk as an undercover gig to obtain the secrets of the Man-Bat Serum for none other than ED Caldwell!
-(This is a stark difference between their loving devoted marriage in the Modern Age and the pathetic Total Recall false relationship that is shown here—why must everything be so sad in the New Age?)
+This arc continues in the Batman-less second feature to Detective Comics Vol. 2 #23: Kirk confronts his wife, who not only admits to an addiction to Man-Bat Serum and the murders, but also reveals that she only married Kirk as an undercover gig to obtain the secrets of the Man-Bat Serum for none other than ED Caldwell!
+(This is a stark difference between their loving devoted marriage in the Modern Age and the pathetic Total Recall false relationship that is shown here—why must everything be so sad in the New 52?)
 Man-bat then fights she-bat, the latter escaping into the night.
 The Langstrom marriage is officially kaput.

 –Batman: The Dark Knight Vol. 2 #25